dgarridoa/ragtube/README.md

 - NPM dependency installation
 - Code formatting validation (Prettier)

+# Release

+When a tag is pushed the pipeline detailed in the `.github/workflows/onpr.yaml` file is triggered.
+The pipeline includes:

 **Docker Image Building:**
 - Multi-platform builds (AMD64 + ARM64)
 - Three Docker images: `ragtube`, `ollama`, and `ragtube-frontend`